JTBake490/Data-Science-Projects/Auto MPG/README.md

 # Notes For Auto MPG Regression

+## Source
+* The data was obtained from the UCI Machine Learning Repository

 ## Features
 * Used a Seaborn pairplot to determine any obvious correlations
 * Settled on the following columns based on the pairplot